smapiot/piral/docs/tutorials/06-piral-layout.md

 );
 ```

-This will create a dashboard container with some title and a proper structure incl. some CSS classes for styling.
+This will create a dashboard container with a title and a proper structure incl. some CSS classes for styling.
 Any React component (or way of creating React components for that matter) is valid.

 Besides the component-specific props (e.g., a tile receives its currently available number of `rows` and `columns`) we also get the standard `children` property.
 The children of the dashboard container are the different tiles.
 The tiles themselves are rendered using the dashboard tile component above, where the pilet defined part is passed in as `children`.

 ## Example Layout

-How does a sample layout (minus the CSS) look like?
+What does a sample layout (minus the CSS) look like?

 We start with the necessary imports